fix hyper/local command

 Note that if Btarget is set smaller than this, the LHD simulation will run correctly.
 There will just be fewer events because the hyper time (t_hyper equation above) will be shorter.

-If you have no physical intuition as to the smallest barrier height in your system, a reasonable strategy to determine the largest Btarget you can use for an LHD model, is to run a sequence of simulations with smaller and smaller Btarget values, until the event rate does not change.
+If you have no physical intuition as to the smallest barrier height in your system, a reasonable strategy to determine the largest Btarget you can use for an LHD model, is to run a sequence of simulations with smaller and smaller Btarget values, until the event rate does not change (as a function of hyper time).

 Restart, fix_modify, output, run start/stop, minimize info: